agalue/opennms-drift-kubernetes/serverless/README.md

 # Introduction to Serverless

-This is a very simple serverless function to retrieve an alarm from OpenNMS and send it to a Slack channel as a message.
+This is a very simple serverless function to retrieve an alarm from OpenNMS through Kafka (assuming that the OpenNMS server is using the Kafka Producer feature), and send it to a Slack channel as a message.

 ## Installation

 ### Deploy the Kafka Converter Application

 The Kafka Producer feature of OpenNMS publishes events, alarms, metrics and nodes to topics using Google Protobuf as the payload format.

-Unfortunately, serverless controllers like Fission expect plain text, or to be more presice JSON as the payload.
+Unfortunately, serverless controllers like Fission or Kubeless expect plain text, or to be more presice JSON as the payload.
 For this reason we need to convert the GPB messages to JSON messgages.

 There is an application for that:

 https://github.com/agalue/OpenNMS-Kafka-Converter

-The repository explains how to generate a Docker image for the application, and has a YAML file to deploy the converter to Kubernetes, on the same keyspace where OpenNMS is running.
+The repository explains all the details to to generate a Docker image for the application, and has an example YAML file to deploy the converter to Kubernetes.

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/agalue/OpenNMS-Kafka-Converter/master/deployment/k8s-converter.yaml